Why Your First Week Off Doesn’t Feel Restful

 Why you can't relax during your first week off work — Authenticity Coach Betty Chan

-Most of us romanticize our first week of time off.
+Most of us romanticize our first week off.
 Sometimes, it look like this – and that’s okay.

 First, Let Me Tell You About the Highway